-The 'external hard drive not showing up on PC' issue is tricky to fix in that it could be caused by different reasons.
-Thus, this section illustrates a step-by-step guide that contains many accordingly countermeasures to fix your problems with no fuss.
+Well, it's tricky to fix if an external hard drive is not showing up on a PC because it could be caused by different reasons.
+Fortunately, you will find multiple step-by-step solutions in this section so that you can fix your disk problems with no fuss.

-Step 2:Check if your external hard drive is showing up in Disk management
+Solution 2:Check if your external hard drive is showing up in Disk Management

 1. Right-click on My Computer/This PC and choose Manage.

 2. When it enters to Computer Management, select Disk Management in the left sidebar.

 3. Check if your external hard drive is detected in Disk Management with a healthy condition, if so, it should be no serious hardware error.

 Solution 3:Check the drive letter of your external hard drive

 When the drive letter of an external hard drive is missing or collides with other drive letters, the external hard drive can't be shown normally on the computer as well.
 In this case, you need to assign or change the drive letter because it will reload the file system of your external hard drive as well as repair some minor disk errors.

 - Go to Disk Management as Solution 2 above.